 Genesis isn’t as well known manufacturer of electric skateboards as some of the other names mentioned on this list.
 Still, after playing around with Hellfire for a while I had to include it on this list.

-With this model you get top speeds of up to 20 mph.
+With this model, you get top speeds of up to 20 mph.
 Keep in mind that 20 mph is the speed that you should be getting in perfect conditions.
 Like flat terrain, low to moderate weight load on the deck and fully charged battery.

 From my experience with Hellfire, you should expect around 15 mph, and that was with my 225 lbs of weight.
 Lighter riders should be getting top speeds closer to the advertised 20 mph with no problems.
 Max suggested weight load of Hellfire is 265 lbs.

-Battery can be pushed for up to 20 miles on a single charge, which isn’t all that bad considering that even some top of the line electric skateboards aren’t able to deliver not even 10 miles on a single charge.
+The battery can be pushed for up to 20 miles on a single charge, which isn’t all that bad considering that even some top of the line electric skateboards aren’t able to deliver not even 10 miles on a single charge.
 It takes around 2.5 hours for the battery to go from 0 to full.
-Good news is that the battery is easily replaceable.
+The good news is that the battery is easily replaceable.
 You could buy an extra battery from Genesis to double the range.
 That’s a pretty cool feature to include on a mid-range board like this.
 So far only pricier brands like Boosted Board of Inboard offered this functionality.

-Design of the board is nothing special really, but it does come in orange, green and black color accents.
+The design of the board is nothing special really, but it does come in orange, green and black color accents.
 With 36″ of length and 16 lbs of weight, you won’t have problems picking up the board and carrying it around if it runs out of batteries on you.
 The only downside of Hellfire would be that a good number of people are reporting problems with their boards, that it won’t charge properly.
 It’s not a nice thing to hear for a $599 board.

 Not only do they have better quality control, but also better customer support.
 I haven’t had problems with the latest revision of the Hellfire board that I own, so you should probably be fine.
 It’s worth the gamble for such a low price compared to what other more expensive brands cost.